Choosing the best lenses for your glasses

-The index of refraction (or refractive index) of an eyeglass lens material is a number that is a relative measure of how efficiently the material refracts (bends) light, which depends on how fast light travels through the material.
+The index of refraction (or refractive index) of an eyeglass lens material is an indicator of how efficiently the material refracts (bends) light.
+This efficiency is related to how fast light travels through the material.

-The higher the refractive index of a material, the slower light moves through it, which results in greater bending (refracting) of the light rays.
-So the higher the refractive index of a lens material, the less lens material is required to bend light to the same degree as a lens with a lower refractive index.
+The higher the refractive index of a material, the slower light moves through it, which results in greater bending (or focusing) of the light rays.
+So, the higher the refractive index of a lens material, the less lens material is required to bend light to the same degree as a lens with a lower refractive index.

 In other words, for a given eyeglass lens power, a lens made of a material with a high refractive index will be thinner than a lens made of a material with a lower refractive index.

-The refractive index of current eyeglass lens materials ranges from 1.498 (CR-39 plastic) to 1.74 (a specific variety of high-index plastic).
-So for the same prescription power and lens design, a lens made of CR-39 plastic will be the thickest lens available, and a 1.74 high-index plastic lens will be the thinnest.
+The refractive index of the most popular eyeglass lens materials used today ranges from 1.498 (CR-39 plastic) to 1.74 (a type of high-index plastic).
+For the same prescription power and lens design, a lens made of CR-39 plastic will be the thickest and a 1.74 high-index plastic lens will be the thinnest.

 Abbe number is named after the German physicist Ernst Abbe (1840-1905), who defined this useful measure of optical quality.

-Because aspheric lenses are flatter than conventional (spherical) lens designs, they cause less unwanted magnification of the wearer's eyes, for a better appearance.
-In some cases, aspheric designs also improve the clarity of the wearer's peripheral vision.
+Because aspheric lenses are flatter than regular lenses, they cause less unwanted magnification.
+This makes the wearer's eyes look more natural in size and appearance.
+In some cases, aspheric lens designs also improve the wearer's peripheral vision.

-Most high index plastic lenses are made with aspheric designs to optimize both the appearance and the optical performance of the lenses.
-With polycarbonate and CR-39 lenses, an aspheric design usually is an option that increases the cost of the lenses.
+Most high-index plastic lenses are aspheric to optimize both appearance and optical performance.
+With polycarbonate and CR-39 lenses, an aspheric design is optional and available for an added cost.

-The FDA has guidelines for impact resistance, so there's a limit to how thin an optical laboratory can grind your lenses.
+In the United States, the U.S. Food and Drug Administration (FDA) has issued guidelines for impact resistance of eyeglass lenses.
+For this reason, there's a limit to how thin an optical laboratory can grind your lenses.

-In (concave) lenses for the correction of myopia, the thinnest portion of the lens is the optical center, located at or near the middle.
-In (convex) lenses that correct farsightedness, the thinnest portion of the lens is at its edges.
+In lenses for the correction of myopia, the thinnest part of the lens is the optical center, located at or near the middle of the lens.
+The thinnest part of eyeglass lenses that correct farsightedness is at the edge of the lenses.

-Because of their superior impact resistance, polycarbonate and Trivex lenses that correct myopia can be fabricated to a center thickness of just 1.0 mm and still pass the FDA impact-resistance standard.
+Because of their superior impact resistance, polycarbonate and Trivex lenses can have a center thickness of just 1.0 mm and still pass the FDA impact-resistance standard.
 Myopia-correcting lenses made of other materials usually have to be thicker in the center to pass the standard.

 For the most comfortable, durable and best-looking glasses, the following lens treatments should be considered essential:

-Anti-scratch coating.
-All lightweight eyeglass lens materials (see table) have surfaces that are significantly softer and more prone to scratches and abrasions than glass lenses.
-The softest eyeglass lens is also the one that is the most impact-resistant: polycarbonate.
-But all plastic and high-index plastic lenses require a factory-applied anti-scratch coating for adequate lens durability.
+All lightweight eyeglass lens materials have surfaces that are significantly softer and more prone to scratches and abrasions than glass lenses.
+Plastic, polycarbonate, Trivex and high-index plastic lenses all require a factory-applied anti-scratch coating for adequate lens durability.

-Most of today's modern anti-scratch coatings (also called scratch coats or hard coats) can make your eyeglass lenses nearly as scratch-resistant as glass.
-But if you're hard on your glasses or you're buying eyeglasses for your kids, ask about lenses that include a warranty against scratches for a specific period of time.
+Most of today's modern anti-scratch coatings (also called scratch coats or hard coats) can make lightweight eyeglass lenses nearly as scratch-resistant as glass lenses.
+But if you're hard on your glasses or you're buying eyeglasses for your kids, ask about adding an anti-scratch warranty to your eyeglass lens purchase.

-Anti-reflective coating is especially important if you choose high-index lenses, because the higher the refractive index of a lens material, the more light the lenses reflect.
-In fact, high-index lenses can reflect up to 50 percent more light than CR-39 lenses, causing significantly more glare, unless AR coating is applied.
+Anti-reflective coating is especially important if you choose high-index lenses.
+This is because the higher the refractive index of a lens material, the more light the lenses reflect.
+Some high-index lenses reflect up to 50% more light than CR-39 lenses, causing significantly more glare.
+AR coating eliminates these annoying reflections.

-UV-blocking treatment.
-Cumulative exposure to the sun's harmful ultraviolet (UV) radiation over a person's lifetime has been associated with age-related eye problems including cataracts and macular degeneration.
+Too much exposure to the sun's harmful ultraviolet (UV) radiation can harm your eyes.
+Over time, this can cause age-related eye problems including cataracts and macular degeneration.

-Photochromic treatment.
-This lens treatment enables eyeglass lenses to darken automatically in response to the sun's UV and high-energy visible (HEV) light rays, and then quickly return to clear (or nearly clear) when indoors.
-Photochromic lenses are available in virtually all lens materials and designs.
+This treatment enables your glasses lenses to darken automatically when exposed to the sun's UV rays.
+The tint then quickly disappears when you go indoors.
+Photochromic lenses are available in nearly all lens materials and designs.

 The amount you pay for your next pair of glasses will depend on many factors, including your visual needs, your fashion desires and whether you have vision insurance that covers a portion of the cost of your eyewear.

-Keep in mind that if you choose high-end designer frames and aspheric, high-index progressive lenses with premium anti-reflective coating, it's not unusual for the cost of your eyeglasses to exceed $800.
+If you choose designer frames and aspheric, high-index progressive lenses with AR coating, the cost can be high.
+It's not unusual for the cost of eyeglasses of this type to exceed $800 or more.

-On the other hand, if you're buying your child's first pair of prescription eyeglasses with polycarbonate lenses for mild myopia, the cost will be much closer to $200 for quality eyewear, including a scratch-resistant warranty.
+But if you're buying your child's first pair of eyeglasses with polycarbonate lenses for mild myopia, the cost will be much lower.
+These will probably be closer to $200 (including a scratch-resistant warranty).

-To get the best value, it's essential to understand the features and benefits of the products you are considering and to choose wisely with the help of a reputable eye care provider and/or eyewear retailer.
+To get the best value, it's essential to understand the features and benefits of all eyeglasses lenses and treatments.
+Choose wisely with the help of a reputable optician or eyewear retailer.